paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-26a-agricultural-marketing-agreements.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is act June 3, 1937, ch.
 296, 50 Stat.
-246, as amended, which among other things enacted this chapter.
+246, which among other things enacted this chapter.
 For complete classification of this Act to the Code, see Tables.